-If you work more than 16 hours a week (loan parent) or 24 hours a week (couples) you may also be able to claim Working Tax Credits.
+If you work more than 16 hours a week (lone parent) or 24 hours a week (couples) you may also be able to claim Working Tax Credits.

 Contact the Tax Credits Helpline 0345 300 3900 or use the on line calculator (hmrc.gov.uk) to work out if you are eligible.
 If your child gets DLA you are entitled to extra element on Tax Credits know as the disability element.

-If you are on a low income you may be able to get help with your rent or Council Tax.
+If you are on a low income you may be able to get help with your Council Tax.
 Contact your local Authority for further information.